cloudmesh-project/reu-2014/doc/source/projects/cm_django.rst

   * [Week 3] had a difficult time understanding examples and documentation about django and how to create successful models, views, and templates to be seen with django and had a hard time installing mongodb as a backend.
+*   [Week 4] Making the demos was hard at first.
+Creating the tables was also difficult as well.

 :Plan:
   * [Week2] read more django documentation and implement django server